JamBrain/DairyBox/readme.md

 # DairyBox
 <img align="right" src="https://raw.githubusercontent.com/povrazor/dairybox/master/docs/Logo.png">
 DairyBox is the Web Development Toolchain for Ludum Dare.
-To participate and contribute to the core development, you will be using this suite of tools.
+To contribute to the core development, you will be using this suite of tools.

 DairyBox uses:
 * **Vagrant** - A set of tools for automating and controlling Virtual Machines